ricott/sma.modbus/README.txt

 - Energy Meter (incl.
 Home Manager 2)
 - Energy Summary

-Inverters
+Hybrid/Inverters
-Ambition is to support all inverters manufactured by SMA.
+Ambition is to support all inverters manufactured by SMA, including the new Smart Energy hybrid inverters.

 Sunny Boy Storage
 Shows operational status, battery, charge, discharge, power drawn, grid feed-in and battery capacity of Sunny Boy Storage products using the modbus protocol.